timmyomahony/django-pagedown/README.md

 - `PAGEDOWN_SHOW_PREVIEW` (boolean): whether or not to show the dynamic markdown preview below the markdown text area for the pagedown widgets.
 The default is `True`.
 - `PAGEDOWN_DEFAULT_TEMPLATE` (string): the template used to render the pagedown widget.
 The default template is located in `pagedown/widgets/default.html`.
 - `PAGEDOWN_WIDGET_CSS` (tuple): the path to the CSS file to be used by the pagedown widget.
 The default path is `pagedown/

----

-#### Notes ####

-* There are two widgets, `AdminPageDownWidget` and `PageDownWidget`.
-The only difference is that `AdminPageDownWidget` includes extra CSS to make the preview area and input pretty in the django admin.
-If you are using the editor for your own app, you will need to supply CSS to do this.